M1rageDev/psmove-vr/README.md

 # psmove-vr
-A way to play SteamVR games without a real VR headset (kinda).
+A way to play SteamVR games without real VR controllers.

 Do you have old PSMove controllers laying around and an old camera?
 You can finally use them to play VR games!
 PSMoveVR achieves that by replicating the PSVR functionality so that it works with *every* headset and *every* PCVR game!